mtolly/onyx/haskell/README.md

 ## Requirements

-Windows version requires .NET and (I think) the Visual C++ runtime.
+Windows version requires (I think) the Visual C++ runtime.
 (If you can run Magma, you're good.)

-Mac version requires Wine, Mono, and Mono's `libgdiplus` library.
-You can use the official Mac installers for Wine and Mono; Mono's will install `libgdiplus` as well.
-Or you can use Homebrew, by installing the packages `wine`, `mono`, and `mono-libgdiplus`.
-The app is compiled with Mojave, so you probably need at least that version.
+Mac version requires Wine.
+You can use the official installer, or you can use Homebrew (`brew install wine`).
+The app is compiled with Mojave (10.14.6), so you probably need at least that version.

 ## Instructions